• Skip to primary navigation

 Sugar Cookie Bars

-5 from 1 vote
+5 from 3 votes

 These sugar cookie bars have the flavor of holiday sugar cookies, but without all the work!
-Almond extract in the bars and frosting provide the classic sugar cookie flavor, and it’s all topped with festive sprinkles.
+Almond extract in the bars and frosting provides the classic sugar cookie flavor, and it's all topped with festive sprinkles.
 Grab a slice to eat with a big mug of homemade eggnog!

 Sugar cookie bars on a white plate decorated with white frosting and festive sprinkles